APIDevTools/swagger-express-middleware/docs/middleware/metadata.md

 * __router__ (_optional_) - `express.App` or `express.Router`<br>
 An [Express Application](http://expressjs.com/4x/api.html#application) or [Router](http://expressjs.com/4x/api.html#router) that will be used to determine settings (such as case-sensitivity and strict routing).
 <br><br>
 All Swagger Express Middleware modules accept this optional first parameter.
-Rather than passing it to each middleware, you can just pass it to the [createMiddleware](../exports/createMiddleware.md) (as shown in the example above) and all middleware will use it.
+Rather than passing it to each middleware, you can just pass it to the [createMiddleware function](../exports/createMiddleware.md) (as shown in the example above) and all middleware will use it.

 API